-- Led a team of 5 students to develop marketing strategy for local start-up - Designed and executed paper and phone surveys, engaging 250 participants - Presented recommendations to client; all implemented within 3 months and delivering 20% increase in sales within 6 months
+- Led a team of 5 students to develop marketing strategy for local start-up - Designed and executed electronic and phone surveys, engaging 250 participants - Presented recommendations to client; all implemented within 3 months and delivering 20% increase in sales within 6 months

-Psychometric and online assessments were widely used even before COVID-19 greatly increased recruiters use of virtual recruitment tools.
-Expect to encounter online tests as an initial screening stage or later in the process, and even to be retested at assessment centres.
+Psychometric and online assessments were widely used even before COVID-19 greatly increased virtual recruitment.
+Online tests may be used as an initial screening stage or later in the process, and candidates may be retested at assessment centres.